canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

     following message after the `update-notifier` message:

     ```
-    CAUTION: Your UA Infra: ESM service will expire in 5 days.
+    CAUTION: Your Ubuntu Pro: ESM Infra service will expire in 5 days.
     Renew UA subscription at https://ubuntu.com/advantage to ensure
     continued security coverage for your applications.
     ```